-Discretionary benefits are different to statutory entitlements, which are provided automatically if specified criteria are met, such as election funding.
+Discretionary benefits are different to statutory entitlements, which are provided automatically if specified criteria are met, such as election funding and job keeper payments.

 The relevant details to be disclosed are the:

 - full name of the person or organisation from whom the discretionary benefit was received - date the discretionary benefit was received - value or amount of the discretionary benefit.